A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Introduction

 \item Based on the previous contribution, we develop a new adaptive algorithm that theoretically achieves non-asymptotic $\widetilde{\mathcal{O}}(1/(\epsilon^2 t^{4.5}))$ convergence rate to the $\epsilon$ stationary point of the barrier reformulated problem \eqref{eq:blo_barrier_reformulation} under mild assumptions.
-One challenge in our algorithm design and analysis is that $\widetilde{g}_t(x,y^\ast(x))$ explodes when $h_i(x,y^\ast(x))$ is close to zero, so the lower-level problem of \eqref{eq:blo_barrier_reformulation} does not enjoy global Lipschitz gradient property.
+One challenge in our algorithm design and analysis is that $\widetilde{g}_t(x,y_t^\ast(x))$ explodes when $h_i(x,y_t^\ast(x))$ is close to zero, so the hyperfunction and lower-level problem of \eqref{eq:blo_barrier_reformulation} may not enjoy global Lipschitz gradient property.
 To overcome this difficulty, we present a key result (in Theorem \ref{lem:local_M}), which states that if $h_i(x,y^\ast_t(x))$ tends towards zero as $t$ approaches zero, it does so at most linearly with respect to $t$, and the linear coefficient is {\it independent} of both $t$ and $x$.
-This result allows us to adaptively estimate the Lipschitz constants for a sequence of carefully designed lower-level problems with shrunk domains.
-Additionally, under strongly convex setting, when assuming that the upper-bounds for some provably bounded terms are known, the convergence rate can be improved significantly to $\tilde{\mathcal{O}}(1/(\epsilon^2 t^{1.5}))$. \end{enumerate}
+This result allows us to transform the original non-Lipschitz smooth lower-level problem into a Lipschitz smooth one by shrinking the feasible set of the lower-level problem, and to design the step sizes for the outer loop adaptively.
+Additionally, under strongly convex setting, when assuming that the upper-bounds for some provably bounded terms are known, the convergence rate can be improved significantly to $\tilde{\mathcal{O}}(1/(\epsilon^2 t^{1.5}))$. \item We provide numerical experiments on a class of strongly convex lower-level problems and a class of linear lower-level problems, both with linear inequality constraints.
+We compare our method with a number of existing works and verify the effectiveness of the proposed method.
+Our algorithm is the only one that always guarantees that the obtained solution is feasible for the lower-level problem, and it is the most effective algorithm among those we tested when lower-level is a linear program. \end{enumerate}